 - “BOSU and wobble boards are gimmicks.”
 Mixed.
 Useful for sport-specific proprioception; less useful for general fall prevention than single-leg work on stable surfaces.

 - “A few minutes of balance work isn’t worth it.”
 Wrong.
-The Lesinski 2015 how the dose changes the result work shows even 30 minutes/week produces measurable effects, with stronger effects at higher doses.
+The Lesinski 2015 dose-response work shows even 30 minutes/week produces measurable effects, with stronger effects at higher doses.

 Practical takeaways